 5. Princess Cruises

-With 17 ships in its fleet, Princess cruises to the Caribbean, Mexico, Europe, Alaska and beyond, on itineraries ranging from one to 72 days.
-Princess also offers special “cruisetours” that let you extend your vacation and explore your departure or end port in more depth.
+With 15 ships in its fleet, Princess cruises to the Caribbean, Mexico, Europe, Alaska and beyond on itineraries ranging from two to 111 days.
+Princess also offers special “cruise tours” that let you extend your vacation and explore your departure or end port in more depth.

 And you won’t get bored at night or during days at sea, either.
-Princess trips promise poolside movie screenings, magic shows and “The Voice of the Ocean,” a spin-off of the popular reality TV show.
+Princess trips promise poolside movie screenings, magic shows and other fabulous entretainement.

 You can rest assured that while Princess cruises are easy on your wallet, they aren’t lacking in adventure or diversity.
-A 10-day trip from San Francisco to Alaska starts at $1,699 per person, for example, and there’s plenty to do and see along the way.
+A 10-day trip from San Francisco, California, to Alaska and back starts at $749 per person.

-During your cruise, you’ll visit five ports, including Victoria, British Columbia.
+During your cruise, you’ll visit four ports, including one in Victoria, Canada.
 On the agenda for the day: a stroll through Butchart Gardens, a bucket-list-worthy spot that features 55 acres filled with colorful flowers, enchanting walkways and photo opportunities at every turn.

 In Skagway, Alaska, you can meet (and cuddle with) a lovable team of sled dogs, pan for gold and take a ride on the historic White Pass Railway.
 Or, for something more active, go rock climbing, take a bicycle tour through the rainforest or hit up the ziplines.

 If you have only a few days and couple hundred bucks to spare, book a three-night jaunt from Vancouver to Seattle.
 The starting rate is dirt cheap: $249 per person.

 Headquarters: Geneva, Switzerland